-The project forms a collaborative team of the following people (to be extended):
+The project forms a collaborative team of the following people:

 Jenneke van der Wal (project leader) is a University Lecturer at the Leiden University Centre for Linguistics.
 After obtaining her PhD degree at the same institute in 2009, she worked on grammaticalisation at the Royal Museum for Central Africa (Belgium), was part of the ERC project ‘Rethinking Comparative Syntax‘ at the University of Cambridge, and taught at Harvard University.
 Her research combines finding new data from Bantu languages with developing theories on the interface between syntax and information structure.

 Allen Asiimwe (collaborator) holds a PhD in African Languages from Stellenbosch University, South Africa.
 Her dissertation focussed on Definiteness and Specificity marking in Runyankore-Rukiga (Bantu- Uganda, JE 13/14).
 She is a Lecturer in the Department of African Languages at Makerere University, Kampala (Uganda).
 Allen is a reader in morphology and syntax of Bantu languages, with special focus on the Runyankore-Rukiga language cluster.
 She has a passion for language description and documentation of lesser-studied Bantu Languages of Uganda.
 She is one of the contributors of data on Runyankore-Rukiga to an online database (Typecraft).